9001/copyparty/README.md

 * if you're cpu-bottlenecked, or the browser is maxing a cpu core:
   * up to 30% faster uploads if you hide the upload status list by switching away from the `[🚀]` up2k ui-tab (or closing it)
-    * switching to another browser-tab also works but that makes firefox stop updating the favicon
+    * switching to another browser-tab also works, the favicon will update every 10 seconds in that case
   * unlikely to be a problem, but can happen when uploding many small files, or your internet is too fast, or PC too slow